antoinemdata/data-wrangling/README.md

-# Udacity Data Wrangling
+# Data Wrangling

 ## Introduction

 This project was to mix .csv .tsv and json data (I've extracted data from WeRateDog Twitter account to get the favorite and retweet counts.
+I did itas part of the the Udacity Data Analyst Nanodegree projects.

 ## Data Wrangling